 Written by Ross Rains

-When sharing your office, always be sure to put the arrangement in writing being specific on amount of use and cost, when cheques are due, etc.
+When sharing your office, always be sure to put the arrangement in writing being specific on amount of use and cost, when payment is due, etc.

 Consider an initial three month trial and then evaluate the arrangement, to be sure it is working for you.